ojamal02/houses-of-westeros/README.md

 # Houses of Westeros
-A simple exercise which showcases the basics of Rails
+A simple exercise which showcases the basics of Rails.
+Aside from being an exercise in Rails, it was also an opportunity to practice pair programming.

+# Contributers
+- Ben Gorbach
+- Omar Jamal

 To run this project please follow the instructions below.
 1. Download/Clone